sacquatella/basic-tock-story/README.md

     repository: zcube/bitnami-compat-mongodb
     tag: 6.0.5
 ```
- Your can access Tock Studio at `http://tockstudio-my-release.rancher.localhost`
+You can access Tock Studio at `http://tockstudio-my-release.rancher.localhost`

 ### 2) Start this story

 Story is implemented in Kotlin, as a webhook server.
-It well be available at `http://localhost:8887`
+It will be available at `http://localhost:8887`
 ```shell
 $ make start
 ```

-### 3) configure tock to use this story
+### 3) Configure tock to use this story

-Edit your bot setting to use this stories implementation as webhook
+Edit your bot setting to use this story implementation as webhook

-Sample if tock is running in rancher desktop k8s.
-Because rancher desktop is using a VM, you need to use `host.docker.internal` to access your local machine.
+Sample, if tock is running in rancher desktop k8s.
 Webhook url : http://host.docker.internal:8887
+>Because rancher desktop is using a VM, you need to use `host.docker.internal` to access your local machine.

 ### 4) Enjoy with test cases